davidalovell/SeqSeqSeq/README.md

                   function(note, level) ii.jf.play_note(note, level) end

   other available properties:
-  -- scale:       chosen scale, (list of scales at start of script), defaults to the scale set by CV_SCALE at top of script --              (Set CV_SCALE to the scale setting of your external sequencer)
+  -- scale:       chosen scale, (list of scales at start of script), defaults to the scale set by CV_SCALE at top of script
-                  CV_SCALE = lydian
-                  CV_SCALE = {0,2,3,5,7,8,10}

   -- neg_harm:    transforms note to negative harmony equivalent, (true/false), defaults to false

   modulation properties: